alexandreLamarre/Network-Analysis-Visualization/README.md

 that these network layout algorithms also seem to "generally optimize" other attributes of the network, such as average path distance, vertex coloring selections and many other properties of interest, despite a lack of theoretical knowledge.

-<b> Fields of Application:</b> Software Engineering, Telecommunications Traffic, Computational Biology, Social Network Analysis
+<b> Fields of Application:</b> Software Engineering, Telecommunications Traffic, Computational Biology, Social Network Analysis, Cartography, Linguistics

 #### Basic Spring Embedding